 Useful Tips for Travelers to Sisimiut

 Greenland is not a cheap destination.
 There, I said it.
 However, with proper planning it is possible to do it without breaking the bank.
-We’ve compiled a list of useful information to help take the guess work out of planning a trip to Ilulissat:
+We’ve compiled a list of useful information to help take the guesswork out of planning a trip to Ilulissat:

 - Flights to Sisimiut can be booked from Reykjavik, Iceland or Copenhagen, Denmark and will always route through Kangerlussuaq.
 They typically run in excess of $1,000USD and it is advised to book them well in advance of your travel plans.
 The longer you wait the more expensive they will be.
 All flights to/from Greenland are operated by Air Greenland and they can be booked directly on their website.

 - Air Greenland operates a very strict checked baggage policy.
-Do not bring bags that weigh more than 20kg or you will be charged and excess baggage fee.
+Do not bring bags that weigh more than 20kg or you will be charged an excess baggage fee.
 They also weigh your carry on luggage, the limit is 8kg and excess baggage fees apply here too.
 I know it is easy to assume they will not weigh your bags but they do.
 Every single one and they do charge for overweight luggage, checked or otherwise.
 Save yourself some money by planning ahead and streamlining your packing.

 - There are no ATM’s at the airport, so if you arrive without Danish Kroner currency you will not be able to get cash until you get into town.